corvus-cyber/SCOUT19/README.md

+# Title
+--PANDEMIC SCOUT--

-# Group_Project1
+# Description
-MVP
-mobile based application that dynamically displays covid-19 data based on location. https://rapidapi.com/Gramzivi/api/covid-19-data  could use to search by country  -Dilan https://covidtracking.com/   US specific https://rapidapi.com/Yatko/api/coronavirus-map?endpoint=apiendpoint_5c9df527-2111-4553-a09e-e6098736e1d8  Map/graph to be used as banner?
+Mobile based application that dynamically displays covid-19 data based on state.

+https://rapidapi.com/Gramzivi/api/covid-19-data  could use to search by country  -Dilan https://covidtracking.com/   US specific https://rapidapi.com/Yatko/api/coronavirus-map?endpoint=apiendpoint_5c9df527-2111-4553-a09e-e6098736e1d8  Map/graph to be used as banner?

-USER STORY"
+# USER STORY"
 as an end user
 i want to see covid - 19 outbreaks and confirmed outbreaks by location so that i get up to date stats